-SPRING VALLEY, Rockland County (WABC) -- Two rabbis indicted in the fire at a Spring Valley assisted living home that claimed the lives of a resident and a firefighter earlier this year have pleaded not guilty.
+SPRING VALLEY, Rockland County (WABC) -- Two rabbis were indicted in the fire at a Spring Valley assisted living home that claimed the lives of a resident and a firefighter earlier this year.

 Rabbi Nathaniel Sommer and his son Aaron Sommer were both indicted by a grand jury on charges of second-degree manslaughter, criminally negligent homicide, fourth-degree arson, second-degree reckless endangerment, and three assaults.

-They were arraigned Thursday on the indictment in Rockland County Court.
-After their plea they were released on bail.
+They will be arraigned on the indictment at 9:30 a.m. in Rockland County Court on Tuesday.

 The two were previously charged in June in connection with the March 23 fire that claimed 35-year-old volunteer firefighter Jared Lloyd and 79-year-old resident Oliver Hueston.